pribnowbox/a-continuous-time-stochastic-Boolean-model-of-the-budding-yeast-cell-cycle/README.md

 ## 'model.R'
 - requires 'pars.R' (parameter values of the model).
-- produces a variable called 'state' which is a dataframe containing a sequence of 14 recurring states shown in Fig. 1b and Table 3.
+- produces a variable named 'state' which is a dataframe containing a sequence of 14 recurring states shown in Fig. 1b and Table 3.

 ## 'simulate Fig2.R'
 - requires 'pars.R' (parameter values of the model).